 We strive to offer all students and teachers a safe and comfortable place to practice and be surrounded with other loving and caring students who understand and accept the so very natural processes of the human body.

-You must contact us to reserve your spot for the class prior to arrival, this is because we have limited spaces available for each class.
+Yes, however you must contact us to reserve your spot for the class prior to arrival, this is because we have limited spaces available for each class.

 Unlimited memberships unfortunately can not be purchased through the mindbody mobile app, so please contact us for assistance with organising an unlimited membership.